WseK/Wsek.github.io/_pages/about.md

 About me
 =====

 Hi, this is Ningning Wang and it's my personal website.
-I am a Ph.D student in Florida International University.
+I am a Ph.D student in Florida International University at present.

 Other things
 ======